Amzani/apidesk-sdk-test-def/docs/sdks/notes/README.md

 ## create

-The `notesAdd` operation allows developers to add a new note to the CRM system using a POST request to the `/crm/notes` endpoint.
-This operation is essential for maintaining detailed records and annotations related to CRM entries.
-Key parameters include `x-apideck-consumer-id` and `x-apideck-app-id`, which are required headers to identify the consumer and application, respectively.
-The `x-apideck-service-id` header is optional and used when multiple integrations are active.
-The operation supports a `raw` query parameter for debugging purposes.
-Upon successful creation, the API responds with a 201 status code and includes the unique identifier of the newly created note in the response, confirming the addition to the CRM system.
+The notesAdd operation allows developers to create and add a new note to the CRM system associated with a specific consumer.
+This operation is essential for maintaining detailed records and enhancing customer relationship management.
+To execute this operation, you must include the x-apideck-consumer-id and x-apideck-app-id headers for authentication and authorization.
+Optionally, the x-apideck-service-id can be specified if targeting a specific service integration.
+The request body should contain the note details to be added.
+Upon successful creation, the API returns a status code of 201, indicating the note has been successfully added, along with the ID of the newly created note.
+This operation supports a 'raw' query parameter for debugging purposes, which, when set to true, includes raw response data.

 ### Example Usage